hotwired/turbo-site/_source/reference/frames.md

 </turbo-frame>
 ```

-## Frame that will get reloaded with morphing during page refreshes & when they are reloaded
+## Frame that will get reloaded with morphing during page refreshes & when they are explicitly reloaded with .reload()

 ```html
 <turbo-frame id="my-frame" refresh="morph" src="/my_frame">